Melchor Ferrer Dalmau: Family and youth

 The couple had at least 4 children; Melchor was born among the youngest ones.
 His older brothers, Antonio and Augusto, graduated as engineers and developed own textile and chemical businesses in Barcelona and Valencia.
 Melchor was first educated in the Mataró Piarist college and then in Instituto de Barcelona.
 Like his siblings he trained to become an engineer and received technical education at Escuela de Ingenieros Industriales y Textiles in the nearby Terrassa.
 It is not clear if he graduated, yet Melchor has never pursued a related career; in 1910 he commenced co-operation with Catalan journals.
 In 1920 he married Paquita Rubio García; nothing is known about her except that she came from a military family.
-The couple remained childless, yet Melchor and his sister-in-law Elvira Bonet had one son, Xavier Ferrer Bonet, a later Partido Carlista activist and writer.
+The couple remained childess, yet Melchor and his sister-in-law Elvira Bonet had one son, Xavier Ferrer Bonet, a later Partido Carlista acitivist and writer.
 Augusto Ferrer-Dalmau Nieto, a well-known painter specializing in historical military themes, is the great-grandson of Melchor's brother.

 Restoration

 With his father a Carlist combatant and older brothers engaged in Carlist activities, Melchor followed suit in his youth.
 During academic years he joined the Barcelona section of Juventud Tradicionalista.
 From the onset he demonstrated interest in the realm of communication in general and newspapers in particular.
 Engaged in Sección de Prensa and becoming president of "sub-sección de ventas" he supported sales of Traditionalist papers beyond usual distribution channels; he was also member of Junta Directiva of Sección de Propaganda.
-First contributing minor pieces to youth and party bulletins, in 1910 he formally entered the editorial board of El Correo Catalan, an established Barcelona-based daily and a regional Carlist mouthpiece.
+First contributing minor pieces to youth and party bulletins, in 1910 he formally entered the editorial board of El Correo Catalán, an established Barcelona-based daily and a regional Carlist mouthpiece.
 It is not clear what his work consisted of and whether the young Ferrer published pieces of his own; he kept working for Correo until 1914.

 Though Ferrer delivered lectures at meetings of Carlist paramilitary organisation requeté he had no military experience himself when in 1914, heavily influenced by Maurras and admirer of L'Action Française, he decided to join the French army and fight the Germans.
 The Republican press ridiculed him as a future field marshal, though with no news of his whereabouts Ferrer was first feared dead in combat.
 In fact things turned out oddly, yet the entire episode is far from clear.
 According to contemporary press the pro-German stand of Correo combined with anonymous denunciation cost Ferrer arrest; presumed to be a spy, he was court-martialled in Lyon but spared a sentence ending up in Légion étrangère, the fate he accepted with resignation as result of his idealistic and perhaps childish "chiquillada".
 Other accounts either deny the arrest episode or simply claim that Ferrer volunteered to the legion.
 This way or another, Ferrer served in the Foreign Legion in Champagne and grew to NCO before being released in 1918.